LSE Course Descriptions

 ELP 550: Advanced Leadership for Sustainability (4)

 This interdisciplinary and multisensory seminar and discussion course reviews and analyzes various approaches to sustainability leadership.
 A number of key themes related to leadership for sustainability are addressed: The meaning of sustainability leadership; approaches to leadership and strategies and skills used by sustainability leaders; whole systems thinking and design; the role of eco-spiritual values and Traditional Ecological Knowledge (TEK) in sustainability leadership; and the importance of collaboration, creativity, relationships, and reflection.
 We will get inspiration from local leaders and organizations that are creating sustainable systems and change.
 Through reading, discussion and experiential service learning, we will develop our own sustainability leadership project.

 ELP 548: Advanced Global Political Ecology (4)

 ELP 517/617: Ecological and Cultural Foundations of Learning (4)

 This course explores how we teach and learn ecologically and what constitutes ecological and cultural ways of knowing.
-This course goes beyond simply justifying or advocating that our education should be grounded in ecological principles and explores how teaching and learning can be designed so that it critically questions cultural norms, is place-based, participatory, experiential, and transformational.
+This course goes beyond simply justifying or advocating that our education should be grounded in ecological principles and explores how teaching and learning can be designed so that it is interdisciplinary, co-created, critically questions cultural norms, is place-based, participatory, experiential, and transformational.
 Building on the work of numerous sustainability educators, this course engages in multi-sensory and interdisciplinary pedagogical inquiry.
 Students will create a teaching philosophy that reflects an understanding of ecological principles and sustainability pedagogy, and will demonstrate the design and implementation of an effective teaching experience.